nevan-sonic/T-A-C-T---TEE-Secured-Agentic-Commander-for-Triage/README.md

 Click the thumbnail above to watch the demo.

+---
+## Bug Bounty Submission

+See [BUG_REPORT.md](./BUG_REPORT.md) for the full list of bugs, broken links, and documentation gaps found in the Terminal 3 SDK, developer docs, and marketing site, submitted as part of the Terminal 3 Bug Discovery Bounty.

+---
 ## ⚡ What Is T.A.C.T.?

 **T.A.C.T.** is an autonomous incident response system that eliminates the gap between *alert fires* and *production healed*.
 When an outage hits, T.A.C.T. automatically: